switnet-ltd/pagure-installer/README.md

-# Pagure Installer - Beta
+# Pagure Installer - Beta - Celery
 Bash installer for Pagure on *buntu 16.04 LTS based systems such as Trisquel 8.

 **Please note that this is a work in progress, not production ready**